wrapperband/FeathercoinWalletGuide/README.md

 Amount: 0.35 FTC
 Label: Expenses for buying the replacement jug
-Message: I'll bill you seperatly for the other things I got for you
+Message: I'll bill you separately for the other things I got for you

 ![Receive Button](/images/ftc-0.9.3.2-button.menu.Receive.01.png)

 A pop up is shown with the newly created receive address address and QRCode image.
+The amount is shown, the Label (retained in wallet) and message.
+You can save and display the QR image, which can be scanned in on a phone wallet or using the in built wallet QR scanner.
+The URI text can also be saved to include the full information in a file.

 ![QRCode image](/images/ftc-0.9.3.2-button.menu.Receive.QRCode.02.png)